According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 8.

 CBSE Class 10 English Bholi Summary

 Bholi was written by Khwaja Ahmad Abbas (K.A.
-Abbas) who was a popular Indian film director, journalist and novelist, known for his works in Hindi, Urdu and other languages.
-This story is about a young girl named Sulekha who was popularly referred to as ‘Bholi’ for her simple nature.
-At ten months, she fell from her cot which caused some severe damage on her brain and she used to stammer when she learnt to talk.
-Bholi was born a pretty child, but she suffered from small-pox that left dark pock-marks on her face permanently.
-The ugly marks spoilt her appearance and people would often make fun of her due to her dullness.
+Abbas), who was a popular Indian film director, journalist and novelist known for his works in Hindi, Urdu and other languages.
+This story is about a young girl named Sulekha, who was popularly referred to as ‘Bholi’ for her simple nature.
+At ten months, she fell from her cot, which caused some severe damage to her brain, and she used to stammer when she learnt to talk.
+Bholi was born a pretty child, but she suffered from smallpox that left dark pock-marks on her face permanently.
+The ugly marks spoiled her appearance, and people would often make fun of her due to her dullness.
 They would also consider her to be retarded as she stammered while speaking.

-Bholi’s father, Ramlal had around seven children, out of which three were sons and four were daughters.
+Bholi’s father, Ramlal had around seven children, out of which three were sons, and four were daughters.
 Among all daughters, Bholi was the youngest.
-All her siblings were hale and hearty, except young Bholi.
-Her parents were worried about her as to how to get her married when she would grow older.
-One fine day, Tehsildar Sahib had come to perform an inaugural ceremony of a primary school for girls in the village.
+All her siblings were hale and hearty except young Bholi.
+Her parents were worried about her and how to get her married when she grew older.
+One fine day, Tehsildar Sahib had come to perform an inaugural ceremony at a primary school for girls in the village.
 He told Ramlal to send all his daughters to school.
-When Ramlal discussed with his wife, she objected and stated that nobody would marry their daughters if they were sent to school.
+When Ramlal discussed this with his wife, she objected and stated that nobody would marry their daughters if they were sent to school.
 Yet, she agreed to send Bholi to school as they were not sure if she would ever get married for her appearance or feeble-mindedness.

-Many years passed, the village soon became a small town and saw many improvements around it.
+Many years passed, and the village soon became a small town and saw many improvements around it.
 Soon, there was a marriage proposal for Bholi.
-The prospective bridegroom, Bishamber Nath was a limping old man with grown-up children.
-He was almost of Bholi’s father’s age.
-However, Ramlal’s family agreed for the alliance as they felt he was a well-settled fellow.
-Bholi’s elder sisters were however, envious of the great pomp and show at their younger sister’s wedding.
-However, when the groom, Bishamber was about to put the garland around the bride’s neck, a woman slowly slipped the veil from Bholi’s face.
-The groom was surprised to see the pock marks on her face and refused to marry her without a dowry of five thousand rupees.
-Bholi’s father, Ramlal somehow arranged the amount and gave it to Bishamber Nath.
+The prospective bridegroom, Bishamber Nath, was a limping old man with grown-up children.
+He was almost Bholi’s father’s age.
+However, Ramlal’s family agreed to the alliance as they felt he was a well-settled fellow.
+Bholi’s elder sisters were, however, envious of the great pomp and show at their younger sister’s wedding.
+However, when the groom, Bishamber, was about to put the garland around the bride’s neck, a woman slowly slipped the veil from Bholi’s face.
+The groom was surprised to see the pockmarks on her face and refused to marry her without a dowry of five thousand rupees.
+Bholi’s father, Ramlal, somehow arranged the amount and gave it to Bishamber Nath.

 Conclusion of Bholi

-In the chapter – Bholi illustrates that proper moral and emotional protection should be given to children during the formative years of childhood to help them grow up into responsible citizens.
-We hope this CBSE Class 10 English Footprints Without Feet Prose Summary of Bholi enriches the minds of students to get an in-depth insight of the chapter.
-Besides, you can visit BYJU’S to access resources on CBSE Notes and CBSE study material and sample papers, question papers, etc. while preparing for your Board exams.
-Also, you can download BYJU’S: The Learning App for more informational and knowledgeable content.
+Bholi illustrates that proper moral and emotional protection should be given to children during the formative years of childhood to help them grow up into responsible citizens.
+We hope this CBSE Class 10 English Footprints Without Feet Prose Summary of Bholi enriches the minds of students to get an in-depth insight into the chapter.
+Besides, you can visit BYJU’S to access resources on CBSE Notes and CBSE study material and sample papers, question papers, etc., while preparing for your Board exams.
+Also, you can download BYJU’S – The Learning App for more informational and knowledgeable content.

 Who is the author of ‘Bholi’?

-The attitude of doubting knowledge claims set forth in various areas is known as skeptical attitude.
+The attitude of doubting knowledge claims set forth in various areas is known as a sceptical attitude.